Astrashh/TerraConfigurationNotes/pages/Locators.md

 - Here is one example of a locator:
 - {{embed [[SURFACE Locator]]}}
 - {{embed [[Documented Locators]]}}
-- Locators are implemented in the `config-locators` [[Core Addon]], make sure to add this as an addon dependency ([?](How to add an addon as a dependency)).
+- Locators are implemented in the `config-locators` [[Core Addon]], make sure to add this as an addon dependency ([?](How to add an addon as a dependency)) in order to utilize the default locators.
 You can find the source code for the addon here: https://github.com/PolyhedralDev/Terra/tree/master/common/addons/config-locators/